isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 [^18]: National Library Board.
 (2013). _[History of the National Library](https://www.nlb.gov.sg/About/HistoryofNationalLibrarySingapore.aspx)_.
 Accessed at http://www.nl.sg/.

 [^19]: Singapore was second only to the Toronto Public Library, Canada, which averaged 7.33 visits per capita.
 IFLA.
-(July 2010).
+(2010, July).
 Metropolitan Libraries Section Survey.
 Retrieved from IFLA.
 Metropolitan Libraries website.

 [^20]: Singapore’s new National Library. _The Arup Journal_, 2/2006, pp. 51–59.
 Retrieved from Arup Journal website.

 [^21]: President’s Design Awards 2009.
 (2009).
 Designer of the Year – Look Boon Gee.
 Retrieved from DesignSingapore Councl website.

 [^22]: Leslie Kay Lim.
-(2013, Jan 31).
+(2013, January 31).
 [New library opens today in Chinatown](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20130131-2.2.37.20). _The Straits Times_, p.
 9. Retrieved from NewspaperSG

-[^23]: Sumedha Jalote (2013, Jan 10).
+[^23]: Sumedha Jalote (2013, January 10).
 Engaging Citizens in Development of New Library in Singapore.
 FutureGov Asia.
 Retrieved from FutureGov Asia website.